Naincy-10264/Java_daily_codes/README.md

-# This is my local repository and I have learnt about the git push commands
+# This is my java code repo, and I am learning git commands and Java